CobzaruGabriel/Unity-Examples/README.md

 **Hieararchy View**: displays objects in the scene and their relationship hierarchies as a list view.

 **Inspector View**: displays information about the currently selected object, which includes details about a list of components attached to the selected object.
-All objects have at least the Transform component, which deals with position and orientation of that object.
+All objects have a Transform component, which deals with position/orientation/scaling of that object.
 Scripts that inherit from *MonoBehaviour* are treated as components and can be attached to game objects.

 **Project View**: displays all the files in the project, which include assets like art assets and code.